dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 ## Using DbSet.Local to query tracked entities

-EF Core queries are always executed on the database, and only return entities that have been saved to the database. <xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> provides a mechanism to query the DbContext for local, tracked entities.
+EF Core queries are always executed on the database, and only return entities that have been saved to the database. <xref:Microsoft.EntityFrameworkCore.DbSet`1.Local?displayProperty=nameWithType> provides a mechanism to query the DbContext for local, tracked entities.

 Since `DbSet.Local` is used to query tracked entities, it is typical to load entities into the DbContext and then work with those loaded entities.
 This is especially true for data binding, but can also be useful in other situations.
 For example, in the following code the database is first queried for all blogs and posts.
-The <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.Load%2A> extension method is used to execute this query with the results tracked by the context without being returned directly to the application.
+The <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.Load*> extension method is used to execute this query with the results tracked by the context without being returned directly to the application.
 (Using `ToList` or similar has the same effect but with the overhead of creating the returned list, which is not needed here.)
 The example then uses `DbSet.Local` to access the locally tracked entities:

 <!--
         using var context = new BlogsContext();